8balloon/eigenstate/README.md

 */
 import React from 'react'
-import ReactDOM from 'react-dom' import { Store, Provider } from 'eigenstate'
+import ReactDOM from 'react-dom' import { Store, connect } from 'eigenstate'

 /*
 1